OrchardCMS/OrchardCore.Commerce/Readme.md

 You can help translating this project to a language you know, via our [Crowdin project](https://crowdin.com/project/orchard-core-commerce).
 Check out the [Translations repository](https://github.com/OrchardCMS/OrchardCore.Commerce.Translations/) for more details about it.

-This project is developed by [Lombiq Technologies](https://lombiq.com/).
-Commercial-grade support is available through Lombiq.
+This project is maintained by [Lombiq Technologies](https://lombiq.com/) with the help of community contributions by people like you.

 ## Demo video